-The Company retains the services of a company owned by an officer and director of the Company to carry out exploration work on its resource properties and for management services.
-During the year ended June 30, 2012, the total amount for such services provided was \$562,628 (2011-\$329,175), of which \$331,314 (2011 - \$164,588) was recorded in exploration expenses and \$231,314 (2011 - \$164,587) in management fees.
-As at June 30, 2012, an amount of \$136,984 was included in trade and other payables.
-(Note 16).
-During the year, the Company acquired the Beaver property from the same related company and reimbursed an amount of \$58,577 for exploration and evaluation expenditures incurred by the related company prior to its acquisition.
-(Note 10c).

-- 2) The Company retains the services of two directors and an officer to carry out administrative services.
-During the year ended June 30, 2012, the total amount for such services provided was of \$277,120 (2011 -\$163,256) which was recorded in management fees.
-As at June 30, 2012, an amount of \$8,612 was included in trade and other payables.
-(Note 16). - 3) During the year ended June 30, 2012, the Company incurred drilling expenditures of \$2,761,411 (2011 - \$6,127,344) to Landdrill International Inc. (Landdrill) on its resource properties.
-Two directors of the Company are also directors and officers of Landdrill.
-As at June 30, 2012, an amount of \$965,427 (2011 - 1,203,293) was included in trade and other payables. - 4) The Company advanced and paid expenses in the amount of \$948,093 to and on behalf of its wholly owned subsidiary.
+- The Company retains the services of a company owned by an officer and director of the Company to carry out exploration work on its resource properties and for management services.
+During the six months ended December 31, 2012, the total amount for such services provided was \$200,832, of which \$100,416 was recorded in exploration expenses and \$100,416 in management fees.
+(Note 14). - 2) The Company retains the services of two directors and an officer to carry out administrative services.
+During the six months ended December 31, 2012, the total amount for such services provided was of \$167,071, of which \$119,071 was recorded in management fees and \$48,000 was recorded in consulting fees.
+(Note 14). - 3) The Company has advanced and paid expenses in the amount of \$1,324,621 to and on behalf of its wholly owned subsidiary.
 The balance is not interest bearing with no specific terms of repayments.
-The amount was eliminated in preparing the consolidated financial statements.
+The amount was eliminated in preparing the interim condensed consolidated financial statements.